 My daughters love arts.
 Painting with watercolor, acrylic, coloring pencils, and markers.
 They love making things and even more when I display their art around the house.
 I want to share with you a fun watercolor painting using glue.
 It’s a blue gel school glue that when dry it can be peeled off from the canvas leaving that space white after you paint with watercolor.
 Awesome, right?
 And super doable too.
 Making any art a master piece.

-I have a teenager that suffers from menstruation pain.
-She lays all day ill and unhappy.
-Being a teenager is an exciting time, but menstrual pain can often hold a teenage girl back from the activities she loves.
-As a mom it’s very important for me to get a brand that is the #1 doctor recommended brand for menstrual pain.
-The relief she gets helps fuel the activities she loves, have fun, and make fun teenage memories.
-But, before I share more about this amazing product, let me share with you the steps to make a watercolor art that you will want to display for everyone to see.
+Being a teenager is an exciting time, there are many activities she loves doing.
+As a mom I love to fuel the activities she loves, have fun, and make fun teenage memories.
+Let me share with you the steps to make a watercolor art that you will want to display for everyone to see.

 Glue and Watercolor Art Canvas